Dr. Kosztolányi András

 Introduction

-As the head of the Department of Ecology and training officer, my task is to coordinate the undergraduate and master’s programs in biology at the University.
-In addition, I hold an article reading seminar on the bachelor’s degree, while on the master’s degree I teach behavioral ecology and organize the subject of zoology.
-My main area of interest is research on the evolution of reproductive systems, and especially of offspring care systems.
-I conduct my research on shorebirds and a species of beetle.
+As the head of the Department of Zoology my task is to coordinate the research zoology and biology programs at the University.
+In addition, I am teaching behavioural ecology, give journal club seminars and organize the zoology as profession course.
+My main area of interest is the evolution of breeding systems, and especially parental care systems.
+I conduct my studies on shorebirds and a beetle species.

 Main research areas:

-• Cooperation and sexual conflict between parents during offspring care
+- Cooperation and conflict between parents over parental care

-• Investigation of the behavior, ecology and conservation of the Széki plover
+- Studying the behaviour, ecology and conservation of the Kentish plover

-• Life course consequences of nest site choice in shorebirds
+- Life history consequences of nest site selection in shorebirds

 TDK theses: 1

-The relationship between animal personality and nest site choice
+The relationship between animal personalities and nest site selection

-The influence of social environment on parenting behavior
+The influence of social environment on parental behaviour

 Progress

-2018 – currently Associate Professor, Department of Ecology, University of Veterinary Medicine
+2018 – present Associate Professor, Head of the Department of Zoology, University of Veterinary Medicine

 2017 – 2018 Associate Professor, Department of Ecology, University of Veterinary Medicine